Freedom and Accord Party

+In both of its periods of existence, the party struggled with internal divisions among its diverse factions, resulting in a disorganised opposition to the CUP.

 Name

-The Freedom and Accord Party (Hürriyet ve İtilâf Fırkası) is sometimes conflated with its predecessor, the Liberty Party, and the two organizations are often known collectively as the Liberal Union or the Liberal Entente.
-In the Ottoman Empire, its members were known as İtilâfçılar or Itilafists, who were opposed to members of the rival Union and Progress Party İttihadcılar or Ittihadists (literally Unionists).
+The Freedom and Accord Party (Hürriyet ve İtilâf Fırkası) is sometimes conflated with its predecessor, the Liberty Party, and the two organisations are often known collectively as the Liberal Union or the Liberal Entente.
+In the Ottoman Empire, its members were known as İtilâfçılar or Itilafists, who were opposed to members of the rival Union and Progress Party İttihadcılar or İttihadists (roughly translatable as "Unionists").

 Base and members

 Albanians from the Ottoman Empire played a prominent role in the party, such as Basri Bey Dukagjini from Debre (modern Debar), Hasan Prishtina and Midhat Frashëri (the son of Abdyl Frashëri, who served as a deputy representative for the Yanya Vilayet in the Ottoman Parliament) who were among its eleven founders.

-Notable members included Prince Sabahaddin, Kâmil Pasha, Rıza Tevfik Bölükbaşı, Ali Kemal, Refik Halit Karay, Rıza Nur, Mehmed Hâdî Pasha, Damat Ferid Pasha, Mehmed Rauf Pasha, Mizancı Murat, Gümülcineli İsmail, Reşat Halis, and Lütfi Fikri.
+Notable members included Mehmed Sabahaddin, Kâmil Pasha, Rıza Tevfik Bölükbaşı, Ali Kemal, Refik Halit Karay, Rıza Nur, Mehmed Hâdî Pasha, Damat Ferid Pasha, Mehmed Rauf Pasha, Mizancı Murat, Gümülcineli İsmail, Reşat Halis, and Lütfi Fikri.

 Origins

-Prince Sabahattin's Private Enterprise and Decentralization League, which advocated for administrative decentralization, eventually organized itself into the Liberty Party to participate in the 1908 election, proving to be the Committee of Union and Progress's (CUP) main opponent.
+Sabahaddin's Private Enterprise and Decentralization League, which advocated for administrative decentralisation, eventually organised itself into the Liberty Party to participate in the 1908 election, proving to be the Committee of Union and Progress's (CUP) main opponent.
 It was suppressed and eventually disbanded following the 31 March Incident.
 Various smaller parties existed between 1910 and 1911 that proved to be ineffective as opposition to the CUP.